nomansadiq11/devops-utils/aws/S3-batch-operations.md

 output_file="$bucket_name-bucket-policy.json"

 # Get the bucket policy and save it to the output file
+# this step added only if your bucket policy have access restriction
 aws s3api get-bucket-policy --bucket "$bucket_name" --query 'Policy' --output text > "policy/$output_file"

 # Check if the operation was successful